wsl1717/OP-airPLS/README.md

 When running both notebooks, please make sure to replace the sample paths to the data paths on your PC!

 Experiments reported in the notebooks were achieved using 1) a laptop with Windows 11, Intel i7-10875H CPU (2.30GHz) and 32 GB RAM; and 2) a desktop with Windows 11, Intel i7-13700KF CPU (3.40GHz) and 64 GB RAM.

+## Contact

-If you find any bugs or have questions, please contact `jiaheng.cui@uga.edu` or `zhao-nano-lab@uga.edu`.
+If you find any bugs or have questions, please contact `jiaheng.cui@uga.edu` or `zhao-nano-lab@uga.edu`, or leave a message in Github Issues or Discussions!
+We would be happy to contact you or for future collaboration!